ASTHMA

 Avoid your triggers

-• Use your air conditioner.
+Use your air conditioner.
 Air conditioning helps reduce the amount of airborne pollen from trees, grasses and weeds that finds its way indoors.
 Air conditioning also lowers indoor humidity and can reduce your exposure to dust mites.
 If you don't have air conditioning, try to keep your windows closed during pollen season.

-• Decontaminate your decor.
+Decontaminate your decor.
 Minimize dust that may aggravate night time symptoms by replacing certain items in your bedroom.
 For example, encase pillows, mattresses and box springs in dust-proof covers.
 Remove carpeting and install hardwood or linoleum flooring.
 Use washable curtains and blinds.

-• Maintain optimal humidity.
+Maintain optimal humidity.
 Keep humidity low in your home and office.
 If you live in a damp climate, talk to your doctor about using a dehumidifier.

-• Keep indoor air clean.
+Keep indoor air clean.
 Have a utility company check your air conditioner and furnace once a year.
 Change the filters in your furnace and air conditioner according to the manufacturer's instructions.
 Also consider installing a small-particle filter in your ventilation system.
 If you use a humidifier, change the water daily.

-• Reduce pet dander.
+Reduce pet dander.
 If you're allergic to dander, avoid pets with fur or feathers.
 Having pets regularly bathed or groomed also may reduce the amount of dander in your surroundings.

-• Clean regularly.
+Clean regularly.
 Clean your home at least once a week.
 If you're likely to stir up dust, wear a mask or have someone else do the cleaning.

-• If it's cold out, cover your face.
+Cover your face.
 If your asthma is worsened by cold, dry air, wearing a face mask can help.

 Stay healthy

-Taking care of yourself and treating other conditions linked to asthma will help keep your asthma under control.
+Taking care of yourself and treating other conditions linked to asthma will help Keep your asthma under control.
 A few things you can do include:

-• Exercise.
+Exercise.
 Having asthma doesn't mean you have to be less active.
 Treatment can prevent asthma attacks and control symptoms during activity.
 Regular exercise can strengthen your heart and lungs, which helps relieve asthma symptoms.
 Aim for 30 minutes of exercise on most days.
 If you've been inactive, start slowly and try to gradually increase your activity over time.

-• Maintain a healthy weight.
+Maintain a healthy weight.
 Being overweight can worsen asthma symptoms, and it puts you at higher risk of other health problems.

-• Control heartburn and gastroesophageal reflux disease (GERD).
+Control heartburn and gastroesophageal reflux disease (GERD).
 It's possible that the acid reflux that causes heartburn may damage lung airways and worsen asthma symptoms.
 If you have frequent or constant heartburn, talk to your doctor about treatment options.
 You may need treatment for GERD before your asthma symptoms improve.

 Tags: